kli63/CAPTCHA-CNN-and-OCR/README.md

 For image-based reCAPTCHA challenges, we leveraged a CNN that incorporates transfer learning, utilizing the InceptionV3 model.
 This approach is selected for its proficiency in image analysis and object detection, essential for discerning nuanced differences in reCAPTCHA images.

 ## Data
-We used three datasets for our experiments:
+Three datasets were used to train the models:
 - Small CAPTCHA Dataset from Kaggle for basic CAPTCHA images.
 - Large CAPTCHA Dataset from Kaggle for a diverse range of CAPTCHA images.
 - reCAPTCHA Dataset from Kaggle for training image-based recognition models on Google’s reCAPTCHA V2 images.

 ## Results
-Our models achieved significant accuracy rates:
+Models achieved significant accuracy rates:
 - CAPTCHA OCR model: Over 98% on a smaller dataset and more than 92% on a larger one.
 - reCAPTCHA CNN model: Consistent accuracy levels above 80% on a dataset of 11,730 images, demonstrating scalability and adaptability.